pimentellab/rosace/about.markdown

 **Rosace** is developed and maintained by the [Pimentel lab](https://pimentellab.com/).
 Details about the program can be found in our [preprint]({{ site.baseurl }}/404.html):

-xxx paper details
+- xxx paper details

 **Rosace** is avaliable as a an R package.
 To get started, [download the software]({{ site.baseurl }}/download/) and explore the [vignettes page]({{ site.baseurl }}/vignettes/) for guidance on its usage.

 <div class="notes">
-Note: note what kind of experimental design Rosace currently supports?
+Note: additional notes
 </div>